Johnhundred/Filter_XSS_Nested/README.md

 ### Current Bugs

 No iteration limit: Objects with circular references will continue to run forever - until your server crashes.

-Fix: Implement an iteration counter, with the option to set iteration count, or disable it.
+Fix: Implement an iteration depth counter, with the option to set iteration depth count, or disable it.

 No variable type array support: When the filter encounters an array, it assumes the array is filled with values similar to the first one to save time.

 Fix: Implement option to check all array elements separately - and code to do this.